rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 We have added a new variant to CdrButton that allows you to render an icon-only button that has a background and border in order to make icon-only buttons more visible.
 See the [CdrButton docs](../../components/buttons/#icon-only-with-background) for more details

+### New Utility Classes

+Utility classes for foreground and background color are now available.
+See the  [utilities page](../../components/utilities/#color) for a full list.
+Note that the existing color utility classes have been [deprecated](#color-utility-classes)

 ## Bug Fixes

 ## Breaking Changes